-TASK 4-3 Protect transition zones, based on identified needs and opportunities, through acquisition of fee title, partnerships to develop conservation easements, or other management agreements.
+TASK 4-3 Protect transition zones and land for migration space, based on identified needs and opportunities, through acquisition of fee title, partnerships to develop conservation easements, or other management agreements.

 BY 2021 Protect, or plan to protect, 10 of the identified sites.